eigerco/axelar-contract-deployments/starknet/README.md

 ENV=testnet  # or mainnet
 ```

+### Prerequisite steps
+Before you start running contract related scripts you need to:

+1. Build all your contracts using `scarb build`.
+You can run that command in the root of giza-axelar-starknet and it will build all contracts for you.
+2. Declare all the contracts you plan to deploy using the `declare.ts` script or the `starkli` CLI tool.
+3. Deploy all the contracts you've declared using the `deploy.ts` script.

+These 3 steps will update the axelar-chains-config JSON file for the `--env` you use in your commands.

 ## 🚀 Core Features

 ### Dual Workflow Support
+All commands, except the contract declaration(which is only online) have 2 modes:
 - **Online Mode**: Direct transaction execution (testnet only)
 - **Offline Mode**: Unsigned transaction generation for hardware wallet signing (required for mainnet)